ebilebilli/Ecommerce/README.md

-# EcommerceLocal - Microservices E-Commerce Platform
+# Ecommerce - Microservices E-Commerce Platform

 A comprehensive, production-ready e-commerce platform built with microservices architecture.
 This platform provides a complete solution for online shopping with shop management, product catalog, order processing, analytics, and search capabilities.